grandivory/ffxi-gearswap/README.md

         sets.WS["Rudra's Storm"].withBuffs = {}
         sets.WS["Rudra's Storm"].withBuffs["Sneak Attack"] = {... my sneak attack Rudra's set}
       ```
-* If you use an item or summon a trust, gearswap will do nothing.
 * If you equip certain gear (by default, warp rings, dim. rings, or reraise items), then gearswap will not equip any other gear in those slots.
 The gear pieces that fall into this category can be changed by specifying `lock_gear = S{"Something", "..."}` in your `define_sets()` function.
 * If you define `sets.mod.TH`, then you can use `Ctrl+f9` to update your TP mode to include TH gear for the first hit
 * You can define stances in sets, like `stances.sam = S {'Hasso', 'Seigan'}`.
 If you use an ability in that set, gearswap will attempt to reuse that same ability any time the buff by the same name runs out.